c1ph3rbnuk/my_blog/socfiles/intro_to_wireshark.md

 Check out this [Cheet Sheet](../files/Wireshark%20Cheat%20Sheet-1.pdf) to learn more about Wireshark Filters.

 ### Name Resolution
-Wireshark a feature called Name resolution with the ability to resolve IP address back to respective Domain names.
+Wireshark has a feature called Name resolution with the ability to resolve IP address back to respective Domain names.
 Rather than displaying ip addresses(8.8.8.8) wireshark can be configured to display respective domain names(google.com), this makes analysis way easier.
 To enable this functionality, choose **Edit > Preferences > Name resolution**.

 ![](../assets/images/ctbt/resolution.png)